chrisdickinson/ormnomnom/docs/ref/queryset.md

 QuerySets represent the construction of a query.
 A queryset is immutable — all methods of the queryset will return a new queryset instance.
 The queryset will not *execute* until an **invoking** method is called.
+QuerySets return two potential things:

+  - streams
+  - promises

-QuerySets return streams and promises — the rule of thumb is to consume a stream when returning N rows, and to consume a promise when returning a finite number of rows.
+The rule of thumb is:

+  - consume a stream when returning N rows,
+  - and consume a promise when returning a finite number of rows.

 #### `QuerySet<Model>#all()`